Beginners Guide to American Composers

 Philip Glass

-Philip Glass is considered to be one of the greatest contemporary composers.
+Philip Glass is considered one of the most influential composers of the late 20th century.

 One of ENO’s all-time favourite composers, Philip Glass has produced some of the most famous contemporary operas, such as Akhnaten, Satyagraha, Orphée and more.
 Discover some of his arias and interludes below.